MicrosoftDocs/azure-aks-docs/articles/aks/improving-fault-tolerance-with-tcp-keepalive.md

 }
 ```

+When `kube-proxy` operates in iptables mode, it uses the default TCP timeout settings defined in the [kube-proxy specification](https://kubernetes.io/docs/reference/command-line-tools-reference/kube-proxy/).
+The default TCP timeout settings for `kube-proxy` in iptables mode are as follows:

+1. Network Address Translation (NAT) timeout for TCP connections in the `CLOSE_WAIT` state is 1 hour.
+2. Idle timeout for established TCP connections is 24 hours.

-For long-running operations, you might want to wait for a longer period than the configured timeout duration on the networking service.
+For long-running operations, you might need a timeout longer than the networking service's configured duration, whether the client and server are both inside the AKS cluster or one of them is outside.
 To prevent the connection from staying idle beyond the configured duration on the network service, consider using the TCP keepalive feature.
 This feature also ensures that the server is still available while the client waits for a response (or the other way around), so you can retry the operation rather than wait for a connection timeout.

 In a TCP connection, either of the peers can request keepalives for their side of the connection.
 Keepalives can be configured for the client, the server, both, or neither.
 The keepalive mechanism follows the standard specifications defined in [RFC1122](https://datatracker.ietf.org/doc/html/rfc1122#section-4.2.3.6).
 A keepalive probe is either an empty segment or a segment that contains only 1 byte.
 It features a sequence number that is one less than the largest Acknowledgment (ACK) number that has been received from the peer so far.
 Since the probe packet essentially mimics a packet that has already been received, the receiving side sends another ACK packet in response to indicate to the sender that the connection is still active.